AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/acxiom-prospect-suppression-enchancment.md

 * **Description** -  Short explanation of the destination's purpose
 * **Bucket Name (Required)** - Name of the S3 bucket set up on S3
 * **Folder Path (Required)** - If subdirectories in a bucket are used a path must be defined, or '/' to reference the root path.
-* **File Type** - Currently the only file type D&I processing will be expecting is CSV
+* **File Type** - Currently the only file type Acxiom processing will be expecting is CSV
 * **CSV Options**
   * **Delimiter** - Field delimiter used for the file.
 Options include:
     * **Pipe** (|)